How to choose between Portugal GTP, D3, D7, D8, Golden Visa and EU Blue Card: expert tips

 • Costs: which route is typically most expensive?

-Golden Visa is usually the costliest, as it requires substantial investments in funds or cultural projects plus fees.
+The Golden Visa is usually the costliest, as it requires substantial investments in funds or cultural projects plus fees.
 Minimum investment sum is €250,000.
-The D3 visa sits in the middle, requiring €170,000, part of which can be refundable.
+The Global Talent Programme sits in the middle, requiring €170,000, part of which can be refundable.
 D7 and Digital Nomad routes tend to be much cheaper, focused on income and proof of means rather than large capital commitments.

 • Can I switch from D7 to D3 or vice versa later?